ListopiaTeam/Frontend/README.md

         - Option To Submit To Current Event

 - ### Events
+    - #### User-side
         - These are made so users can collectively submit to one current theme
         - Top 3 liked lists are separated from the rest
         - There is a deadline for submission and only newly created lists can participate
             - After the deadline is over, events get archived
+    - #### Admin-side
+        - Admins can create events inside the Admin panel
+            - Events require: name, description, deadline, and an image

 - ### Social Features